Mavericks vs. Rockets Prediction & Picks - December 22

 Mavericks Performance Insights

-- Dallas is 23rd in the league in rebounds per game (42) and fourth-worst in rebounds allowed (45.8).
+- On the boards, Dallas is 23rd in the NBA in rebounds (42 per game).
+It is fourth-worst in rebounds allowed (45.8 per game).

-- This season the Mavericks are ranked 22nd in the NBA in assists at 25.4 per game.
+- At 25.4 assists per game, the Mavericks are 22nd in the NBA.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.